derekjgriffith/MORTICIA/README.md

  + Cloud climatology
  + Aerosol climatology
  + Surface reflectance climatology (e.g. vegetation state)
+ + Atmospheric turbulence climatology

+The atmopsheric turbulence climatology is especially important for high resolution, long range optical surveillance systems deployed within the Atmospheric Boundary Layer (ABL).
+High resolution space sensors are impacted less by turbulence in general.

  In addition, there are certain fixed geometrical aspects relevant to surveillance that are defined by selection of the theatre.
 These include solar/lunar azimuth and elevation statistics and surface topography.

 ## Outputs
- The main output of MORTICIA takes the form of a database of results that define target appearance and DRI, having chosen a sensor position and a target position within the theatre at a particular time of day and day of year.
+ Typical output of ``MORTICIA`` takes the form of a database of results that define target appearance and DRI, having chosen a sensor position and a target position within the theatre at a particular time of day and day of year.
 The atmospheric conditions can be chosen explicitly or generated randomly on the basis of the theatre climatology.

+ The Python package ``pandas`` is the preferred environment for mining the results.

 ## Tools
  ``MORTICIA`` tools include utilities for building